Global-Ecosystem-Health-Observatory/USA-annotation-instructions/README.md

 **NOTE!** The images located under the subdirectories of `/scratch/project_2004205/USA` are a **random** subset of all images from the states of Washington and Oregon.
 Hence, you can expect many of the images to contain little to no forest.

+### Downloading the images

+Follow these steps to download the images:

+1. [Connect to Puhti using a graphical file transfer program](https://docs.csc.fi/data/moving/graphical_transfer/), such as FileZilla or WinSCP.
+2. Navigate to the directory `/scratch/project_2004205/USA` or any of its subdirectories depending on whether you want to extract the whole dataset or a specific subset.
+The size of the whole dataset is 59 GB.
+3. Download the files to your own computer.